What are the key talking points at The Open?

 The threat of protesters interrupting the Open remains a possibility on the back of other high-profile British sporting events being disrupted.

-Earlier this month, Just Stop Oil protesters interrupted play twice at Wimbledon by throwing orange-coloured confetti and jigsaw pieces.
+Earlier this month, Just Stop Oil protesters stopped play twice at Wimbledon by throwing orange-coloured confetti and jigsaw pieces.

 The environmental protest group - which calls for the government to halt all new oil, gas and coal projects - has also targeted the rugby union Premiership final, the World Snooker Championship and an Ashes Test in cricket, where England wicketkeeper Jonny Bairstow carried a protester off the pitch.

+Open organisers have received "no direct intelligence" about a threat but have "significant" security procedures in place, according to R&A boss Slumbers.

-Players have been briefed about the possibility of disruption during play, with organisers reassuring them marshals and security are in place to deal with any incident.
+Players have been briefed about the possibility of disruption during play and Slumbers said they had been told not to "get involved".

 World number three Rahm, who is known for sometimes having a fiery temperament on the course, joked any protesters had better not catch him on "a bad hole".